Course guide of Introduction to Financial Operations (2261114)

 Extraordinary assessment session

-In the extraordinary call, the assessment will be carried out entirely through an extraordinary exam (UNITS 1 - 6), out of a total score of 10 points, even if during the development of the subject the continuous assessment system had been chosen.
+In the Extraordinary Call, the assessment of the subject will be carried out entirely through an extraordinary exam, corresponding to the whole syllabus (Units 1 - 6), with a total score of 10 points, even if during the development of the subject the student had opted for the continuous evaluation system.

 Being an extraordinary call, the previous qualifications obtained in the continuous assessment system or final single assessment will not be considered.